Plix6/Cyber_X_Scape/README.md

 En cas de soucis ou de feedback, envoyer un mail à olivier.bossavit.pro@gmail.com

 # Can't speak french ?
-Sorry to hear this, but this game is exclusively in french and no english support is planend
+Sorry to hear this, but this game is exclusively in french and no english support is planned